CheneyYu96/sem-mask-nn/README.md

 Neural network that generate semantic mask

 Project 1 for CV course

-have trained yet  , the loss functions and pic sizes are not that right
+# Marcgh 23rd  have not trained yet  , the loss functions and pic sizes are not that right